 your null hypothesis.

-you are performing a one tailed vs. two tailed test - if the latter, you
+about whether you are performing a one tailed vs. two tailed test - if the

 need to use a 97.5% cutoff).

-that Fisher used randomization tests to test the value of the t-test,
+Fisher used randomization tests to test the value of the t-test, F-tests,

-F-tests, etc. Many people are now promoting the use of randomization
+etc. Many people are now promoting the use of randomization tests even when

 randomization tests in ecology.